jas8424/Power-outage-Analysis-with-ML/README.md

 **Algorithm Chosen:**
 Use random forest classifier rather than a single decision tree classifier.

-**Improved Generalization:** Random Forest reduces overfitting by averaging the predictions of multiple trees.
+Improved Generalization: Random Forest reduces overfitting by averaging the predictions of multiple trees.
 Each tree is trained on a random subset of the data and features, which leads to better generalization to unseen data.

-**Increased Accuracy:** By aggregating the predictions of multiple trees, a random forest typically produces more accurate results than a single decision tree.
-It reduces the variance associated with individual trees, resulting in a more robust model.

-**Handle Complex Relationships:** Random forest can capture complex relationships in the data by combining the insights from multiple trees.
+Handle Complex Relationships: Random forest can capture complex relationships in the data by combining the insights from multiple trees.
 This makes it suitable for datasets with intricate patterns or interactions among features.

 **Hyperparameters:**